 Treatment Phases and Timeline

-The early phase focuses on pain reduction and restoring basic mobility.
+The early phase focuses on reducing pain and restoring basic mobility.
 Your therapist may use manual therapy techniques, gentle stretching, and modalities like heat or ice to help manage acute symptoms while beginning to address underlying restrictions.

 Core Components of Physical Therapy Treatment